smartin77/BroTracker/docs/CORE_ARCHITECTURE.md

 The realtime core must remain fully operational when no UI client is present.

+Audio generation, realtime scheduling and synchronization remain under the control of the Teensy runtime.

+The preferred physical audio output path is a native Teensy audio interface using an appropriate DAC or audio codec.

+USB Audio may be provided as an additional host-facing interface, but the host audio subsystem must not become the authoritative realtime clock for BroTracker.

+Detailed Teensy audio architecture is documented separately in `TEENSY_AUDIO_ARCHITECTURE.md`.

 ## Teensy Memory Architecture

 The Teensy 4.1 realtime implementation uses the platform's distinct memory regions according to realtime requirements.